Tax Provisions in Your Operating AgreementElections, distributions, and the S-corp trap

 The Single-Class-of-Stock Requirement

-S-corporations can only have one class of stock.
-For an LLC taxed as an S-corp, this means one class of membership interest.
-Any operating agreement provision that creates different economic rights among members can be treated as creating a second class of stock, invalidating the S election.
+S-corporations can have only one class of stock.
+For an LLC taxed as an S-corp this means one class of membership interest.
+Any operating-agreement provision that creates different economic rights among members can be treated as creating a second class of stock, invalidating the S election.

 Provisions That Can Invalidate Your S Election

-Disproportionate distributions
+- Disproportionate distributions

 If a 60% owner receives 70% of distributions, this creates a second class of stock.
 All distributions must be strictly proportional to ownership.

-Special allocations of income or loss
+- Special allocations of income or loss

-Preferred returns
+- Preferred returns

 Giving one member priority on distributions (e.g., 8% return on capital before splitting profits) creates economic differences that violate the single-class rule.

-Multiple classes of membership interest
+- Multiple classes of membership interest

-Any provision creating 'Class A' and 'Class B' interests with different economic rights is fatal to S-corp status.
+Any provision creating Class A and Class B interests with different economic rights is fatal to S-corp status.

-Distribution waterfalls
+- Distribution waterfalls

-Complex distribution structures (common in real estate LLCs) are incompatible with S-corp taxation.
+Complex distribution structures (common in real-estate LLCs) are incompatible with S-corp taxation.

-S-Corp Compatible Operating Agreement Language
+S-Corp-Compatible Operating Agreement Language

-Profit Distribution Provisions by Tax Classification
+Profit Distribution by Tax Classification

 | Classification | Distribution Flexibility | Key Requirement |